 Our next big step is to create and develop learning and training materials based on the Lockdown Economy to prepare entrepreneurs and students to pandemic and post-pandemic changes and enable building the new green, digital and sustainable economy.
 It will be done "by entrepreneurs for entrepreneurs" in micro-modules that they can cover in a couple of hours depending on what problem they have.

-Click on the flag to see the local interviews
+Click on the logos to access the articles.

 It’s not just an interview...